leapfrogtechnology/coding-guidelines/docs/python/general.md

     - Use [`abc`](https://docs.python.org/3/library/abc.html) if you need abstraction.
 Mixins are more famous in python due to multiple inheritance.
     - Use `property` setter getter only when you need readonly attributes. `__` variables can be used for some privacy.
     - Use `super` for overrides and parent calls.
+    - Use inbuilt `dataclasses` if available.
+Go for `attrs` library if `dataclasses` is not present or you require a much richer library.
+    - Use `classmethod` decorator for multiple initialization of classes as well as `staticmethod` where needed.
 * Use `pdb` as debugger whenever required.
 * Multi-threading can be especially used when we have io bound and network bound multiple operation.
 Multiprocessing can be used to use multiple cores.
     - Recommended module is `concurrent.futures` in most cases.
 If lower level API is needed there is always `threading` and `multiprocessing` module.
     - Be very carefult on threads and locks, so always discuss what you are doing as it may not always be optimized.
     - Use `asyncio` for IO bound async flow.
 This is something new and constantly changing in `python`.
+* Try to use configurations outside python files.
+Usually they are not git tracked so should be editable by others.
+Try `settings.py` or `config.py` if you **must**.
+This cannot be the case for frameworks.
 * Recommended third party modules:
     - For Relational Database:
         + Use `sqlalchemy` [core](https://docs.sqlalchemy.org/en/13/core/) for DB abstraction.
 This is particularly helpful when doing testing in `sqlite` and some other database for production.
 Also, for query and parameters consistency.